nomadkaraoke/kj-nomad/FEATURES.md

 **Goal:** Implement the user onboarding flow as described in the documentation.

 **Implementation Details:**
+- **Mode Selection UI**: The app now starts with a clear choice between "Offline Session", "Online Session", and "Player Mode".
 - **Setup Wizard UI**: Created a new multi-step `SetupWizardPage` component to guide users through the initial configuration.
+- **Offline Ready UI**: A new screen is shown after offline setup, displaying the server's IP address for easy player connection.
 - **Online Connection UI**: Created new `OnlineSessionConnectPage` and `OnlineSessionConnectedPage` components to handle the online session connection flow.
 - **State Management**: Updated the Zustand store to manage the application's mode, setup status, and session connection state.
 - **Routing Logic**: Refactored the main `App.tsx` to correctly route users to the appropriate screen based on the application's state.